twp88/CV/README.md

 #### Junior Developer

 Hi!
-My names Tom and I'm a Junior Developer.
+My name's Tom and I'm a Junior Developer.

 I have mainly worked in Ruby, and Ruby on Rails using other frameworks such as Rspec and capybara to create TDD'd products in an Agile environment.
 Not wishing to limit myself, I have also dabbled with a variety of other languages and technologies such as Elastic Search, React and of course git.